Methodist University student wearing suit

 Common Salary Ranges for Graduates

-As mentioned above, there’s a long list of career opportunities for those with Management degrees.
-But, the U.S. Bureau of Labor Statistics reports the average annual salary for the following positions (which may require additional education) in North Carolina in 2021:
+As mentioned above, there’s a long list of career opportunities for those with Business Management degrees.
+But, the U.S. Bureau of Labor Statistics reports the average annual salary for the following positions (which may require additional education) in 2024:”

 Average Tuition Cost